 The morning session welcomes yoga asana practitioners of all traditions.
-Gregor will analyse the many intricate anatomical details of the postures of the Primary and Intermediate Series of Ashtanga Vinyasa Yoga, while maintaining as much pace as possible.
+Gregor will analyse the many intricate anatomical details of the postures of the Primary and Intermediate Series of Ashtanga Vinyasa Yoga.
 The focus will be on breaking down the various phases of entering and exiting the postures into their constituents.
 Performing postures safely while understanding which anatomical action will get us deep into the asana, will prevent unnecessary energy expenditure.
 Through inducing precision, this format also achieves that conditioning and emotions lodged in bodily tissues are released, preparing us for the higher limbs of pranayama and meditation.

 In this session, Gregor will share differences and similarities of the approaches of Bhagavad Gita and Yoga Sutra.
 He will further explore Yoga Sutra in more depth.